mascarenhas/alien/doc/alien.md

 Buffers
 -------

-The basic usage is enough to do a lot of interfacing with C code, specially with well-behaved libraries that handle their own memory allocation (the Lua C API is a good example of such an API).
-But there are libraries that do not export such a well-behaved API, and require you to allocate memory that is mutated by the library.
-This prevents you from passing Lua strings to them, as Lua strings have to be immutable, so Alien provides a *buffer* abstraction.
+To work with C APIs that require you to allocate memory that is mutated by the library, Alien provides a `buffer` abstraction.
 The function `alien.buffer` allocates a new buffer.
 If you call it with no arguments it will allocate a buffer with the standard buffer size for your platform.
 If call it with a number it will allocate a buffer with this number of bytes.
 If you pass it a string it will allocate a